Operation Farroupilha: Return to Porto Alegre

 At 8am on April 3 the governor proceeded to Porto Alegre at the head of an armed column of the Military Brigade, the "Freedom Caravan", composed of 12 buses and numerous other vehicles carrying state and municipal authorities and civilian supporters of the coup who had come to Passo Fundo to take up arms.
 According to Menegaz, "during the whole trip, the caravan received the most significant manifestations of appreciation and solidarity," but a report from a Autonomous Agency of Highways (Departamento Autônomo de Estradas de Rodagem - DAER) driver records the attack on the convoy by people who threw "oranges, stones, bergamots, potatoes.
-At Pantano Grande the column converged with General Poppe de Figueiredo and his contingent of the 3rd DI.
+At Pantano Grande the column converged with General Poppe de Figueiredo and his contingent of the 3rd Infantry Division.
 The convoy arrived in Porto Alegre and the governor entered the palace at 6:15 pm, giving a speech and proclaiming his victory to the press.

 The events of 1964 were "the last of the conflicts that involved Rio Grande do Sul, its population and its political leaderships, and also that had its territory as the stage of the events".
 There was an intense armed mobilization, but that did not result in bloodshed.
 Without Operation Farroupilha, the governor might have lost his power, and the legalists, managed to control at least in part the Military Brigade.
 In a 1978 interview, Meneghetti defined his attitude as one of flight, but correct and responsible for the absence of war.

 With the beginning of the military dictatorship, there was a purge of leftists and especially Brizolistas in the "Military Brigade, the Universities, the Assembly, the Municipalities, the Chambers, the Judiciary and the Public Ministry."
 The governor's political gain was not as great as he had hoped, as the Liberator Party and the National Democratic Union (União Democrática Nacional - UDN), "revolutionaries of the first hour," demanded greater power and considered the flight to Passo Fundo as an indication of weakness.